Bankolecruise/zuriapitask/README.md

 # zuriapitask
+This
-The is a task on how to use the Rest framework on django
+ is a task on how to use the Rest framework on django